-- (a) "Department" means the Department of Alcoholic Beverage Control. - (b) "Director" means the Director of the Department of Alcoholic Beverage Control, unless the context otherwise clearly indicates. - (a) "Regulatory authority" means the Division of Medical Cannabis Regulation and Enforcement within the Department of Alcoholic Beverage Control, the Division of Medical Cannabis Manufacturing and Testing within the State Department of Public Health, or the Division of Medical Cannabis Cultivation within the Department of Food and Agriculture, as appropriate to the context. - (b) "Regulatory director" means the Director of the Department of Alcoholic Beverage Control, the Director of Consumer Affairs, the Director of the Department of Public Health, or the Director of the Department of Food and Agriculture.

-- (c) "Division" means the Division of Medical Cannabis Regulation and Enforcement within the department.
-Department of Alcoholic Beverage Control, unless otherwise specified. - (d) "Cannabis" means all parts of the plant Cannabis sativa, cannabis indica, or cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
+- (a) "Regulatory authority" means the Division of Medical Cannabis Regulation and Enforcement within the Department of Alcoholic Beverage Control, the Division of Medical Cannabis Manufacturing and Testing within the State Department of Public Health, or the Division of Medical Cannabis Cultivation within the Department of Food and Agriculture, as appropriate to the context. - (b) "Regulatory director" means the Director of the Department of Alcoholic Beverage Control, the Director of the Department of Public Health, or the Director of the Department of Food and Agriculture. - (c) "Division" means the Division of Medical Cannabis Regulation and Enforcement within the Department of Alcoholic Beverage Control, unless otherwise specified. - (d) "Cannabis" means all parts of the plant Cannabis sativa L., cannabis indica, or cannabis ruderalis, whether growing or not; the seeds thereof; the resin, whether crude or purified, extracted from any part of the plant; and every compound, manufacture, salt, derivative, mixture, or preparation of the plant, its seeds, or resin.
 It does not include the mature stalks of the plant, fiber produced from the stalks, oil or cake made from the seeds of the plant, any other compound, manufacture, salt, derivative, mixture, or preparation of the mature stalks (except the resin extracted therefrom), fiber, oil, or cake, or the sterilized seed of the plant which is incapable of germination.
+"Cannabis" also means marijuana as defined by Section 11018 of the Health and Safety Code as enacted by Chapter 1407 of the Statutes of 1972.

+-11 AB 34
-"Cannabis" also means marijuana as defined by Section 11018 of the Health and Safety Code as enacted by Chapter 1407 of the Statutes of 1972. - (e) "Commercial cannabis activity" means any cultivation, possession, manufacture, processing, storing, laboratory testing, labeling, transporting, distribution, or sale of cannabis or cannabis product, except as set forth in subdivision (b) of Section 26052. - (f) "Medical cannabis product," "medical marijuana product," or "cannabis product" means any product containing cannabis, including, but not limited to, concentrates and extractions intended to be sold for use by medical marijuana patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215). - (g) "Manufactured cannabis" means raw marijuana that has undergone a process whereby the raw agricultural product has been transformed into a concentrate, an edible product, or a topical product. - (h) "Cannabis concentrate" means manufactured cannabis that has undergone a process to concentrate the cannabinoid tetrahydrocannabinol active ingredient, thereby increasing the product's potency. - (i) "Cannabinoid" means a chemical compound that is unique to and derived from cannabis, also known as phytocannabinoid. - (j) "Edible cannabis product" means manufactured cannabis that is intended to be used, in whole or in part, for human consumption, including, but not limited to, chewing gum.

-(k) "Topical cannabis" means manufactured product intended for external use.

-- (l) "Identification program" means the universal identification certificate program for licensees. - (m) "Mandatory commercial license" or "license" means a mandatory commercial license issued pursuant to Article 3 (commencing with Section 26040). - (n) "Licensee" means any person licensed under this chapter to engage in commercial cannabis activity related to medical cannabis or medical cannabis products as set forth in this chapter. - (o) "Dispensary" means a retail location that distributes cannabis or medical cannabis products and is owned and operated by a licensee for these activities pursuant to this chapter. - (p) "Testing and labeling" means a labeling and quality assurance plan that addresses all of the following: - (1) Potency.
+(e) "Commercial cannabis activity" means any cultivation, possession, manufacture, processing, storing, laboratory testing, labeling, transporting, distribution, or sale of cannabis or cannabis product, or any Internet platform that facilitates any of these functions for the purpose of selling medical cannabis or medical cannabis products to qualified patients or caregivers, except as set forth in subdivision (b) of Section 26052.

+- (f) "Medical cannabis," "medical cannabis product," "medical marijuana product," or "cannabis product" means any product containing cannabis, including, but not limited to, concentrates and extractions intended to be sold for use by medical marijuana patients in California pursuant to the Compassionate Use Act of 1996 (Proposition 215). - (g) "Manufactured cannabis" means raw marijuana that has undergone a process whereby the raw agricultural product has been transformed into a concentrate, an edible product, or a topical product. - (h) "Cannabis concentrate" means manufactured cannabis that has undergone a process to concentrate the tetrahydrocannabinol cannabinoid active ingredient, thereby increasing the product's potency. - (i) "Cannabinoid" means a chemical compound that is unique to and derived from cannabis, also known as phytocannabinoid. - (j) "Edible cannabis product" means manufactured cannabis that is intended to be used, in whole or in part, for human consumption, including, but not limited to, chewing gum. - (k) "Topical cannabis" means manufactured product intended for external use. - (l) "Identification program" means the universal identification certificate program for licensees. - (m) "Mandatory commercial license" or "license" means a mandatory commercial license issued pursuant to Article 3 (commencing with Section 26040). - (n) "Licensee" means any person licensed under this chapter to engage in commercial cannabis activity related to medical cannabis or medical cannabis products as set forth in this chapter. - (o) "Dispensary" means a nonmobile, nonvehicular, non-Internet- based retail location that distributes medical cannabis or medical cannabis products and is owned and operated by a licensee for these activities pursuant to this chapter.

+1 (p) "Testing and labeling" means a labeling and quality 2 assurance plan that addresses all of the following:

+(1) Potency.